Medical and Dental Record Retention

 What Records Should You Retain?

-Retain all records that reflect the clinical care provided to a patient, including provider notes, nurses’ notes, diagnostic testing, medication lists, photos, videos, x-ray films, ECG recordings, fetal monitoring strips, and/or dental models/casts.
-Additionally, records from other providers that are directly related to your care and are maintained as a regular part of your chart should be kept for the same period that you retain your own records.
+Retain all records that reflect the clinical care provided to a patient, including practitioner notes, clinical staff notes, diagnostic testing, medication lists, photos, videos, x-ray films, ECG recordings, fetal monitoring strips, and/or dental models/casts.
+Additionally, records from other practitioners that directly relate to your care and are maintained as a regular part of your record should be kept for the same period that you retain your own records.
 This is especially true if you have relied on any of the previous records or information when making clinical decisions.

 Review patient bills for any reference to care provided.
 For example, review a bill to determine if it shows a limited examination or a complete examination with diagnostic tests obtained or requested.
 If the billing document shows that care was provided, it may be in your best interest to keep the bill for as long as you retain the record.
 Otherwise, retain the bill for the same length of time as other business records and in accordance with federal and state income tax requirements.

-Storing patient records for the recommended time can generate a financial expense for the provider or practice.
-Given the importance of records in ensuring continuity of care and defending malpractice actions, however, it is vital to make sure that records remain available.
+Storing patient records for the recommended time can generate a financial expense for the practitioner or practice.
+Given the importance of records in ensuring continuity of care and defending malpractice actions, however, it is vital to ensure that records remain available.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.